Here is a guide to help you plan for your pregnancy physically, financially and emotionally.

 Financial Planning – preparing for a family

 It’s true, babies don’t need much in the early days, despite the masses of baby gear available in shops.
 The most difficult thing for most couples to handle is the loss of income when the baby’s primary caregiver stops work.
 If you both choose to continue working, child care can also be very costly.

 If you haven’t already done so, a visit to an accredited financial planner may help you to identify how to manage your finances for your new family.
 You can find one through the Institute of Financial Advisors.

-You may be eligible for a government Maternity Payment when your child is born and may also be entitled to other benefits like Working For Families Tax Credits, depending on your income and assets.
+You may be eligible for a government Maternity Payment when your child is born and may also be entitled to other benefits like the Family Tax Benefit, Child Care Benefit or Parenting Payments

 The Inland Revenue Department website for Family Assistance has a useful section which explains the current government assistance available for parents Working For Families Tax Credits.

 Some careers are more family-friendly than others.
 If you are in a role that you don’t wish to continue during pregnancy or beyond, you may want to think about how you will handle this.
 Permanent employees must be employed for twelve months before they are eligible for parental leave, so make sure you have considered the implications of pregnancy if you are thinking about changing your work plans.